Martina Arroyo: Retirement

 By 1980, Arroyo became much more selective of the roles she chose to sing.
-She returned to the Met in 1983 to sing "Fu la sorte" from Verdi's Aida (with Mignon Dunn) for the company's Centennial Gala.
-She returned to sing Aida and Santuzza; making her last appearance and 199th performance at the Metropolitan Opera on October 31, 1986.
-In 1987, she sang her last portrayal of the title role in Turandot with the Seattle Opera and in 1989, she announced her retirement from the operatic stage.
+She returned to the Met in 1983 to sing "Fu la sorte" from Aida (with Mignon Dunn) for the company's Centennial Gala.
+She returned to sing Aida and Santuzza; making her last appearance and 199th performance at the Met on October 31, 1986.
+In 1987, she sang her last portrayal of the title role in Puccini's Turandot with the Seattle Opera and in 1989, she announced her retirement from the operatic stage.
 She came out of retirement in 1991 for one last performance in the world premiere of Leslie Adams's Blake, an opera whose story is set in pre-Civil War America when slavery was still a reality.

 Throughout her career, Arroyo was also a frequent performer of the concert repertoire and appeared with many of the world's leading symphony orchestras.
-She performed often with the New York Philharmonic under conductor Leonard Bernstein who particularly admired her voice in such repertoire as Beethoven's Ninth Symphony and Missa Solemnis.
+She performed often with the New York Philharmonic under conductor Leonard Bernstein who particularly admired her voice in such repertoire as Beethoven's Ninth Symphony and Missa solemnis.

 Arroyo's talents also extended beyond the concert stage into the realm of live network television.
 In 1964 she appeared with the CBS Symphony Orchestra under the conductor Alfredo Antonini in the episode "Feliz Borinquen" of the CBS Repertoire Workshop as herself.

-Martina Arroyo is a recipient of a 2010 Opera Honors Award from the National Endowment for the Arts.
+Arroyo is a recipient of a 2010 Opera Honors Award from the National Endowment for the Arts.

 Recordings

-Having performed in the major opera houses and with the greatest symphony orchestras of the world, she has left a legacy of recordings, including: Handel's Judas Maccabeus (twice) and Samson, Mozart's Don Giovanni (Donna Elvira for Karl Böhm and Donna Anna for Sir Colin Davis), Beethoven's Missa solemnis and Ninth Symphony, Rossini's Stabat mater, Verdi's I vespri siciliani, Un ballo in maschera, La forza del destino (in both the St. Petersburg and revised versions), and the Messa da requiem and Mahler's massive Eighth Symphony the Symphony of a Thousand.
+Having performed in the major opera houses and with the greatest symphony orchestras of the world, she has left a legacy of recordings, including: Handel's Judas Maccabeus (twice) and Samson, Mozart's Don Giovanni (Donna Elvira for Karl Böhm and Donna Anna for Colin Davis), Beethoven's Missa solemnis and Ninth Symphony, Rossini's Stabat mater, Verdi's I vespri siciliani, Un ballo in maschera, La forza del destino (in both the St. Petersburg and revised versions), and the Requiem and Mahler's Eighth Symphony.

-She has recorded important 20th-century music, including Schoenberg's Gurre-Lieder and the African Oratorio by Carlo Franci.
-She sang in the world premieres of two works: Karlheinz Stockhausen's Momente and Samuel Barber's Andromache's Farewell.
+She recorded important 20th-century music, including Schoenberg's Gurre-Lieder and the African Oratorio by Carlo Franci.
+She sang in the world premieres of two works: Stockhausen's Momente and Samuel Barber's Andromache's Farewell.

 Arroyo's discography (which also includes an aria recital), though enviable, does not encompass anything like the full range of roles she played on stage.
-At the Metropolitan Opera alone, these are the operas she performed but never recorded commercially: Verdi's Ernani, Macbeth, Il trovatore, and Don Carlos (the Celestial Voice as well as Elizabeth, both in Italian); Wagner's Lohengrin and Der Ring des Nibelungen (featured roles in all four operas); Ponchielli's La Gioconda; Giordano's Andrea Chénier; and Puccini's Madama Butterfly and Turandot (as Liù; she played the title role in Toronto).
+At the Metropolitan Opera alone, these are the operas she performed but never recorded commercially: Verdi's Ernani, Macbeth, Il trovatore, and Don Carlo (the Celestial Voice as well as Elisabetta, both in Italian); Wagner's Lohengrin and Der Ring des Nibelungen (featured roles in all four operas); Ponchielli's La Gioconda; Giordano's Andrea Chénier; and Puccini's Madama Butterfly and Turandot (as Liù; she played the title role in Chicago and Toronto).